werf/werf/docs/documentation/pages_en/advanced/supported_container_registries.md

 - `-- repo-docker-hub-token` or
 - `--repo-docker-hub-username` and `--repo-docker-hub-password`.

-### GitHub Packages (docker.pkg.github.com)
+### GitHub Packages

+When organizing CI/CD pipelines in Github Actions, we recommend using [our set of actions](https://github.com/werf/actions) to solve most of the challenges for you.

+#### ghcr.io

+werf uses the _GitHub API_ to delete tags, so you need to set the _token_ with the appropriate scope (`read:packages`, `write:packages`, `delete:packages`) along with the `repo` scope to clean up the container registry.

+You can use the `--repo-github-token` option or the corresponding environment variable to define the token.

+#### docker.pkg.github.com

 werf uses the _GitHub GraphQL API_ to delete tags, so you need to set the _token_ with the appropriate scope (`read:packages`, `write:packages`, `delete:packages`) along with the `repo` scope to clean up the container registry.

 > GitHub [does not support](https://help.github.com/en/packages/publishing-and-managing-packages/deleting-a-package) deleting versions of a package in public repositories

-You can use the `--repo-github-tack` option or the corresponding environment variable to define the credentials.
+You can use the `--repo-github-token` option or the corresponding environment variable to define the token.

 ### GitLab Registry

 werf uses the _GitLab Container Registry API_ or _Docker Registry API_ (depending on the GitLab version) to delete tags.

 > Privileges of the temporary CI job token (`$CI_JOB_TOKEN`) are not enough to delete tags.
-That is why the user have to create a dedicated token in the Access Token section (select the `api` in the Scope section) and perform authorization using it
+That is why the user have to create a dedicated token in the Access Token section (select the `api` in the Scope section) and [perform authorization](#authorization) using it